craws/OpenAtlas/install/upgrade/upgrade.md

 A code base update (e.g. with git pull) and an Apache restart should be sufficient.

+The new Wikidata module will be inactive by default but you can activate it as default at admin/modules after the upgrade.

 ### 5.4.0 to 5.5.0

 Execute install/upgrade/5.5.0.sql after making backups